Mexico rejected tainted pork at U.S. border before barring Smithfield plant

 After notifying U.S. authorities of the tainted skins, Mexico’s health safety agency, Senasica, requested on June 16 that Smithfield’s Tar Heel, North Carolina, facility’s export license be revoked.
 The U.S. Department of Agriculture announced the suspension on Monday.

-Smithfield, owned by Hong Kong-listed WH Group (0288.HK), said the issue is not related to Smithfield or the facility, but is due to a third party company.
+Smithfield, owned by Hong Kong-listed WH Group, said the issue is not related to Smithfield or the facility, but is due to a third party company.
 It said in a statement that authorities are working to resolve the matter.

 Senasica said the third-party shipper was Rava Forwarding Inc, which also became ineligible to export from a cold storage facility in Laredo, Texas, on June 18.